History-Register Automata: Closure properties

-The automaton non-deterministically selects an input name which either appears only once in the input or at least three times. \\ However, $\overline{\LL_4}$ is not HRA-recognisable.
-For suppose it were recognisable (wlog) by an $(m,0)$-HRA $\AA$ with $k$ states.
-Then, $\AA$ would accept the word
+The automaton non-deterministically selects an input name which either appears only once in the input or at least three times.
+We claim that $\overline{\LL_4}$, the language of all words whose names occur exactly twice in them, is not HRA-recognisable. \end{example}